Mental Health Facilities Bowling Green, OH

 Harbor Wood County Inc

 Harbor Wood County Inc is one of mental health facilities in Bowling Green, Ohio, located at 1010 North Prospect Street, 43402 zip code.
 Harbor Wood County Inc provides outpatient treatment and telemedicine/telehealth.
-Harbor Wood County Inc provides cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Harbor Wood County Inc provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Harbor Wood County Inc also supports people with serious mental illness.
 Additional services provided at Harbor Wood County Inc include case management.

 Learn More